bettyblocks/running-wasm-component/examples/javascript/README.md

-# typescript
+# Javascript

-This example demonstrates how to run a WebAssembly component using TypeScript and Bun.
+This example demonstrates how to run a WebAssembly component using Javascript and Bun.
 It uses the `@bytecodealliance/preview2-shim` package to provide the necessary runtime environment for WebAssembly components.

 pre-requirements: